batpigandme/pullreq/docs/tidyverse_prs_pt01.md

+## TL;DR

+**The Big Picture**: Documentation should always be fixed at its source.
+For object documentation in the tidyverse, this means the `.R` files.

+From the GitHub repo, your workflow should be: `fork`, `clone`, `check`, `branch`, `edit`, render using `document()`, `check`, `push`, `PR`.

 ```
 Dear Sir or Madam Maintainer,

-Whence I was reviewing your package documentation, I came upon a grammatical flaw
+Whence I was reviewing your package documentation, I came upon a grammatical
-in your prose.
+flaw in your prose.
 This was ever so troubling.
-I recommend you look at the fifth
-line down in the third paragraph of the...
+I recommend you look at the fifth line down in the third paragraph of the...

 Ever so humbly yours,